sqlalchemy-filterset/sqlalchemy-filterset/README.md

 ## Basic Usage

-The declarative style allows users to easily specify criteria for filtering the records that are returned from the database by simply setting the attributes of the `ProductFilterSet` class.
+In this example we specify criteria for filtering the database records by simply setting the attributes of the `ProductFilterSet` class.
 This can be more convenient and easier to understand than writing raw SQL queries, which can be more error-prone and difficult to maintain.

 ### Define a FilterSet

-In a declarative style, we describe the attributes that will participate in filtering the query in the database:
 ```python
 from sqlalchemy_filterset import FilterSet, Filter, RangeFilter, BooleanFilter